198thread/ricMetric/README.md

 4. npx webpack

 5. Firefox -> Manage extensions -> Debug Addons -> Add temporary addon and install the newly built addon in the `dist` subfolder

+6. Navigate to any bbc.com page where there are comments on a News Item